How to Optimize Dynamic Search Ads

-Dynamic Search Ads (DSA) feature custom-tailored headlines and landing pages that help you reach customers as they search - all without you needing to stay on top of a detailed keyword list.
-Here are recommendations to get the best possible performance from your DSA campaigns.
+Dynamic Search Ads (DSA) campaigns feature custom-tailored headlines and landing pages that help you reach customers as they search - while intelligently showing your ads against relevant queries.
+Here are recommendations to get the most out of your Dynamic Search Ads.

 Use Dynamic Search Ads to Reach Customers [Video]